 Driving a Passenger: Passengers are in the Uber driver’s car on the way to their destination.

-No matter what stage drivers are in, there is generally no coverage under the driver’s private insurance policy unless they purchased a supplemental commercial policy.
-If the driver is heading to pick up a passenger or is transporting a passenger, the rideshare company insurance should be primarily responsible.
+No matter what stage drivers are in, there is generally no coverage for rideshare accidents under the driver’s private insurance policy unless they purchased a supplemental commercial policy.
+If the driver is heading to pick up a passenger or is transporting a passenger, the rideshare company's insurance should be primarily responsible.

 Debate over whether Drivers are Employees or Independent Contractors

 The answer to this question may not matter if the ridesharing company insurance covers the accident.
 Some laws now require drivers to have their own personal insurance policy of $50,000 to $100,000 with the rideshare vehicle or company policy carrying the next layer of insurance coverage up to $1,000,000.

 Employers are generally liable for injuries caused by the negligence of their employees.
 Employees are legal agents of their employers.
 Uber claims its drivers are independent contractors, not employees.
 This distinction would mean that Uber is not responsible for damages even if your injuries are caused by a negligent Uber driver.

 Uber drivers have filed a lawsuit in federal court arguing that they are not independent contractors but employees.
 Just last month, the judge granted the driver's class-action status.
 The outcome of the litigation will affect not only the Uber drivers but possibly anyone who was injured due to the negligence of the rideshare driver.
 If drivers of rideshare vehicles are found to be employees, rideshare companies can be sued for the negligence of their drivers.

 Frequently Asked Questions

 - How do rideshare and taxi accident cases differ from regular car accident cases?